-We've refurbished 6 camp kitchens in the townsite and 2 at Paignton Beach, plus built new camp kitchens at South Bay, Birch Bay, Point View & the Narrows.
+We've refurbished 6 camp kitchens in the townsite, 2 at Paignton Beach, 1 at Namekus, plus built new camp kitchens at South Bay, Birch Bay, Point View & the Narrows.
 A new multi-season camp kitchen was built in the townsite and at Crean Lake too - all in partnership with Parks Canada.
 Special thanks to those who sponsored individual camp kitchens.

 Several slacklines with overhead obstacles help improve grip, upper body strength, and boost confidence in kids.
 Special thanks to Alison Montgomery and Gord Surkan for sponsoring this fun feature.

 The 9 hole disc golf course located in the day use area near the main beach was built.
 The course is free to use.

 The driving range is a place where families and visitors, even those who are not avid golfers, can come and take part in the Waskesiu Golf Course experience.
 This project included re-landscaping the area with decorative shale, revitalization of the existing path & brick work, new walkway trim, seating areas, user-friendly mats and dividers.